unni-krishnan-95/copy/_posts/2016-09-21-over-the-wire-natas2.md

 print 'Completed!'
 ```
-Once done, save this as __brute.py__ or anything you like, and let's give the script exectue permissions, and then run it!
+Once done, save this as __brute.py__ or anything you like, and let's give the script execute permissions, and then run it!

 ```console
 root@kali:~# chmod +x brute.py